trawick/emptyhammock-article/README.md

 ## Overview

+This package implements some of my idiosyncratic ideas for how some classes of users can effectively create content for their web site and use a combination of Django CMS plugins and other site features to make that content accessible to users of their site.
+It is not intended to be the only way content would be created for a site, and it should not be construed as an appropriate solution for a large class of developers and client scenarios.

-At its core, this package provides a multi-purpose `Article` class, a view for articles, and Django CMS plugins which allow the content editor to place particular articles or article teasers on a CMS page.
+At its core, the package provides a multi-purpose `Article` class, a view for articles, and Django CMS plugins which allow the content editor to place particular articles or article teasers on a CMS page.
 Additional CMS plugins are provided to create article feeds.
 As examples, you could